 - Collagen.
 I find it tough to get enough high quality protein while traveling, so I bring packets of collagen like these with me on most trips.
 See this post for the benefits of collagen!

 - Greens powders.
 I need a boost of extra immunity while traveling, so I’ll always bring Organifi packets, Amazing Grass packets, Vega Protein & Greens, or Juice Plus+ chewables.
 A great way to get a little flavor, get me to drink more water, and fight off any passing sicknesses!

-I’m trying to stick to 7 tips for posts like these (as I did in my 7 tips for a healthy Memorial Day post), because it’s my favorite number and it feels manageable.
+Most of my posts have 7 tips, so I’ll end there.
 But here’s a bonus tip … WATER.
 If you do nothing else while you travel, please drink a ton of water!
 Flying is very dehydrating, and we can often mistake thirst for hunger.
-I drank a full liter on each of my two flights, and still felt the need to chug a liter on my drive into Evanston.
+I try to drink two liters (yes, two liters!) on most of my flights.
 If you don’t want to pay an arm and a leg, bring an empty bottle through security and fill it up at the water fountains.
 Whatever it takes, just drink!